NicolasBernaerts/tasmota/teleinfo/README.md

 If you are using an **ESP32** device, you can use its **Ethernet** port after selecting the proper board on the **Configure ESP32** menu.

 Teleinfo protocol is described in this document : https://www.enedis.fr/sites/default/files/Enedis-NOI-CPT_54E.pdf

-Pre-compiled version are available in the **binary** sub-directory.

 MQTT result should look like that :